 Main Takeaway: Peer-to-peer fundraising is a type of online fundraising that enables your nonprofit to raise more money and acquire more donors.
 As your supporters reach out to their networks, your nonprofit can introduce more people to your cause and mission.

-Time sensitive fundraisers work well because they create urgency, a good motivator for supporters.
+For a fundraising campaign, create some buzz by asking a local company or major donor to match donations made on a particular day.
+Time sensitive drive campaigns work well because they create urgency, a good motivator for supporters.
 Plus, since each donation goes twice as far, donors will be more likely to participate.

-Unlike with corporate matching gift programs that apply only to employees, matching gift drives don’t have restrictions on who can participate!
+Best of all, and unlike ongoing corporate matching gift programs that apply to eligible employees, matching gift drives don’t have restrictions on who can participate!

-The key to a prosperous campaign is promotion.
-Get the most people to participate by posting the details on your social media accounts on the days leading up the event.
-Don’t forget to mention the business (or major donor) that’s matching all the gifts!
+The key to a prosperous matching gift drive is promotion.
+Get the most people to participate by sending emails to your donors on the days leading up to the event.

 Also, let donors know about the many ways they can contribute.
 Provide your donors convenient ways to give, such as: